spamegg1/reviews/courses/progfun1/CheatSheet.md

----
-layout: page
-title: Cheat Sheet
----

-This cheat sheet originated from the forum, credits to Laurent Poulain.
+This cheat sheet originated from the forums, credits to Laurent Poulain.
 We copied it and changed or added a few things.

+It may look overwhelming, especially when you see that it precedes the  content of the course.
+Its purpose is to summarize concepts and syntax  that you might need to solve the assignments.
+Therefore, during the  assignments, make sure to have a look here if you do not know how to use some features.

 There are certainly a lot of things that can be improved!
 If you would like to contribute, you have two options:

 - Click the "Edit" button on this file on GitHub: